Iteo/audoma/docs/usage.rst

 **Important**

 | If you are using collectors it is important to remember,
-| that your method should tak additional kwarg `collect_serializer` which will be
+| that your method should take additional kwarg `collect_serializer` which will be
 | validated collector instance.

 results